snowballdigital/flutter-graphql/README.md

 Mutation(
   options: MutationOptions(
-    document: addStar, // this is the mutation string you just created ),
+    document: LIKE_BLOG, // this is the mutation string you just created ),
   builder: (
     RunMutation runMutation,